Chart Color Schemes

 Salisbury East's population is slightly older than the national pattern

 The median age in Salisbury East is 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
-The 75-84 age group comprises 8.7% of the population in Salisbury East, higher than that of Greater Adelaide.
-Conversely, the 35-44 age group makes up 12.3%, which is less prevalent compared to Greater Adelaide's figures.
-Post-Census data from 2021 shows an increase in the 15-24 age group from 11.5% to 13.2%.
-Meanwhile, the 55-64 age group has decreased from 11.6% to 10.3%.
-Population forecasts for 2041 indicate significant demographic shifts in Salisbury East.
-Notably, the 85+ age group is projected to grow by 83%, increasing from 390 to 715 people.
-The combined 65+ age groups are expected to account for 51% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 5-14 age group shows minimal growth, with an increase of just 2 people.
+The 75-84 age group comprises 8.9% of the population in Salisbury East, higher than Greater Adelaide's percentage.
+Conversely, the 35-44 age group makes up 12.4%, which is less prevalent compared to Greater Adelaide.
+According to post-2021 Census data, the 15-24 age group has grown from 11.5% to 13.3% of the population, while the 75-84 cohort increased from 7.8% to 8.9%.
+Meanwhile, the 5-14 age group declined from 12.7% to 11.6%, and the 55-64 age group dropped from 11.6% to 10.5%.
+Population forecasts for 2041 indicate significant demographic changes in Salisbury East.
+The 85+ age group is projected to grow by 86%, reaching 723 people from 388, leading the demographic shift.
+Notably, the combined 65+ age groups will account for 51% of total population growth, reflecting the area's aging demographic profile.
+In contrast, the 5-14 age group shows minimal growth of just 2%, with an increase of 18 people.